 ADL's Holocaust Education can also be a helpful tool for schools looking to explore lessons related to challenging antisemitism and other forms of bias.
 There are valuable pieces of curriculum and online learning opportunities that allow students to apply important lessons learned in challenging bias based on the events of the Holocaust.
-To learn more about our Echoes and Reflections curriculum and courses, visit the website at https://echoesandreflections.org/.
+To learn more about our Echoes & Reflections curriculum and courses, visit the website.